maptiler/maptiler-geocoding-control/README.md

 - `featuresListed` - Fired after features are retrieved from the server.
 Event value contains list of features or empty array.
 - `featuresMarked` - Fired after features are marked on the map.
 Event value contains list of features or empty array.
 - `response` - Fired after HTTP response of the geocoding server.
 Event value contains object with requested `url` and responded `featureCollection`.
+- `reversetoggle` - Fired if reverse geocoding button is toggled.
+Event value is `true` if reverse geocoding mode is active, otherwise `false`.

 ## Building